mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 In some cases, after the transaction may be sent, it is not packaged into the block in time.

-Unlike Bitcoin, there is a timeout in the BTS transaction.
+Unlike Bitcoin, there is a timeout in the DNA transaction.

 When using ``cli_wallet`` to sign a broadcast transaction, this field value defaults to the local system time plus 2 minutes.